guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns.md

 ## Page-Based Pagination <a id="Page-Based-Pagination"></a>

-Page-based pagination is perhaps the most user-friendly pagination style.
-Instead of dealing with offsets or cursors directly, users specify the page number and the number of items per page.
-For instance, requesting page 2 with 10 items per page would retrieve items 11-20.
+Page-based pagination is a user-friendly pagination style.
+Instead of dealing with offsets or cursors directly, a client specifies the page number and the number of items per page.
+There typically aren't additional parameters specific to page-based pagination.

-While page-based pagination is intuitive for users, it may not be as efficient for large datasets, as it doesn't provide mechanisms for efficiently navigating to arbitrary points in the dataset.
+While page-based pagination is intuitive for clients, it may not be as efficient for large datasets, as it doesn't provide mechanisms for efficiently navigating to arbitrary points in the dataset.

+An example of an API request to get a page-based paginated response:

+`GET /api/posts?page=2&per_page=10`

+In this example:

+- Endpoint: `/api/posts` specifies the resource that the client wants to access.
+Tt could be a a list of posts, articles, or comments.
+- Parameters:
+  - `page=2`: Indicates that the clients wants to retrieve the second page of results.
+  - `per_page=10`: Indicates that the clients wants to retrieve 10 records per page.

 | Advantages                                     | Disadvantages                                              |
 |------------------------------------------------|------------------------------------------------------------|